Super contributions are the key income in your SMSF.

 If you are under 65, the “three year bring forward rule” allows you to to bring forward two additional future years of contributions to make a larger one off contribution in the current financial year.

 You can split your concessional contribution up to 85% to your partner.
 The restrictions are that your partner must be under 65 and mustn’t have permanently retired.
 It works well if your partner is older than you because he/she can establish the pension account soon.

 You may claim a tax offset up to $540 if you make contributions on half of your partners.

 Excess Contribution Tax

-If you have receive a excess contribution assessment notice from ATO, you need to contact us and we will try to find a solution for you and your SMSF.
+If you have receive a excess contribution assessment notice (Div293 tax) from ATO, please contact us and we will advise you how to pay this from your own money or from your SMSF.